wtechgo/vidhop-android/readme.md

    Your browser will ask permission to install the .apk from unknown sources, in this case that is F-Droid which is fine.
    Grant your browser the permission.
 2. Install [Termux](https://f-droid.org/en/packages/com.termux/) from F-Droid on Android.
-   You'll get the same notification as before, only this time the unknown source is Termux, grant it.
+   You'll get the same notification as before, only this time the unknown source now is F-Droid, grant it.
 3. Open Termux and paste this command.

     ```